SpannerProtocol/web-docs/docs/launch_phases.md

 ## Feature Roadmap
 We will progressively implement following features and more.
-- Economy of Scale for pricing Spanner components
+- Economy of Scale for DPO usages
-- More Growth Components to supoort more project launches.
+- A broader scope of DPO connectivity to off-chain and cross-chain actions.
 - More features for interoperability with other Parachain and integration.
 - Parachain infrastructure like Collator.